Rank Math AI Link Genius Review 2026: Worth It?

 Does AI Link Genius slow down my site?

 Yes.
-AI Link Genius works with any post type registered with Rank Math.
-On my site, it tracks links across posts, pages, deals, snippets, study notes, and tools.
-The keyword map auto-linker processes all post types, which is why I mentioned the lack of post type filtering as a con.
-It links everywhere, even when you might not want it to.
+AI Link Genius works with post types registered with Rank Math.
+On my site, it tracks posts, pages, deals, snippets, study notes, and tools.
+The drawback is scope control: keyword maps can apply too broadly when you cannot filter by post type or category.

 How does the Related Posts feature compare to dedicated plugins?

-Here’s my recommended setup order if you’re starting today:
+Here is my recommended setup order if you are starting today:

-1. Enable Link Counter module in Rank Math > Dashboard
+1. Enable Link Counter in Rank Math > Dashboard

-2. Run the link audit and fix genuine broken links (ignore bot-blocked 403s, mark them safe)
+2. Run the link audit and fix genuine broken links first

-3. Identify your orphan posts in the Posts tab
+4. Identify orphan posts in the Posts tab

-4. Create 2-3 keyword maps for your most important pages, with auto-link enabled
+5. Create 2 to 3 keyword maps for your most important pages

-7. Add the Related Posts block to your post template
+8. Add the Related Posts block where it improves the template

 For a deeper look at internal linking strategy beyond the tool itself, check out my guides on internal linking for WordPress and how to fix orphan pages.
 And if you’re optimizing for AI search engines alongside Google, my GEO vs SEO playbook covers how proper internal linking affects both channels.
 Also worth reading: the best WordPress SEO plugins roundup if you’re still deciding on your SEO stack.